(1) Engineering and work practice controls.

-, the employer shall nonetheless use them to reduce employee exposure to the lowest feasible level and shall supplement them by the use of respiratory protection that complies with the requirements of WAC 296-155-17613
+, you must nonetheless use them to reduce employee exposure to the lowest feasible level and you must supplement them by the use of respiratory protection that complies with the requirements of WAC 296-155-17613

 (2) Compliance program.

-(a) Prior to commencement of the job each employer shall establish and implement a written compliance program to achieve compliance with WAC 296-155-17607
+(a) Prior to commencement of the job you must establish and implement a written compliance program to achieve compliance with WAC 296-155-17607

-(b) Written plans for these compliance programs shall include at least the following:
+(b) Written plans for these compliance programs must include at least the following:

 (i) A description of each activity in which lead is emitted; e.g., equipment used, material involved, controls in place, crew size, employee job responsibilities, operating procedures and maintenance practices;